Stability conditions in families: Moduli of complexes

 \item Assume $S$ is regular of finite Krull dimension.
 If $E \in \Db(X)$, then $E$ is $S$-perfect.

 \item If $E \in \Dperf(X)$, then $E$ is $S$-perfect.

 \end{enumerate} \end{Lem}

-\begin{proof} Recall from Section~\ref{sec:setupnotation} that $\Db(X)$ is defined as the category of pseudo-coherent complexes with bounded cohomology (which agrees with the category of bounded coherent complexes in case $X$ is noetherian).
+\begin{proof} Recall from Section~\ref{sec:setupnotation} that $\Db(X)$ is defined as the category of pseudo-coherent complexes with bounded cohomology.
 Hence in the situation of~\eqref{S-perfect-db}, it suffices to show that $E$ has bounded cohomology.
 Since $X$ is quasi-compact this can be checked locally, where it holds by Remark~\ref{Rem-finite-tor}.

 In the situation of~\eqref{db-S-perfect}, to check $E$ is locally of finite $\Tor$-dimension over $g^{-1} \cO_S$ we may assume that $X = \Spec(A)$ and $S = \Spec(R)$.
 Then we must show $\textrm{R}\Gamma(X,E) \in \Db(A)$ has finite $\Tor$-dimension over $R$.
 But by regularity $R$ has finite global dimension \citestacks{00OE}, so we conclude by \citestacks{066P}.